A Novel Method for the Extrinsic Calibration of a 2D Laser Rangefinder and a Camera: Real Experiments

 \subsection{Real Scene Validation}

-This experiment from the real scene respectively tests the calibration results between LRF to both left and right cameras obtained using our method (See Fig.~\ref{fig:backProjection}).
-The calibration results are obtained from 20 observations randomly chosen from 30 in total.
-We then respectively test them using the stereo images from one random observation chosen from the other 10.
-We observe that the laser scanning line reasonably matches the calibration target from both left and right cameras.
+This experiment from the real scene tests the calibration results between LRF to both left and right cameras, respectively, obtained by two existing methods~{\cite{Zhang}}~{\cite{Kwak}} and our method for comparison (See Fig.~{\ref{fig:backProjection}}).
+We generate a dataset of 30 input observations for each method using their own calibration targets.
+The calibration results are obtained from 20 observations randomly chosen from 30 in total of each method.
+We then respectively test them using the stereo images from new observations of our calibration target which are not involved in the calibration process.
+From the comparison, we observe that the laser scanning lines for our method more reasonably match the calibration target (board boundaries) from both left and right cameras.
 Thus, it validates the correctness of our calibration results of each LRF-camera pair.